 - 1. Each rising 2L (class of 2019) will receive 50 points to allocate; each rising 3L (class of 2018) will receive 65 points to allocate.
 Points are not transferrable to other students nor can they be "saved" for another registration period.
 Students can bid points on up to 5 courses.
 You cannot bid "0" points on a course, so please do not list course for which you are not making an allocation this confuses the software and there is no advantage gained by bidding "0" points.
-Courses that do not fill during point allocation (the majority of courses) will be available to add during the Registration Period, explained in further detail in Step 5: Register for Fall Courses in Athena. - a.
+Courses that do not fill during point allocation (the majority of courses) will be available to add during the Registration Period, explained in further detail in Step 6: Register for Fall Courses in Athena. - a.
+You do not need to allocate points in Fall 2017 for the 2L Writing Requirement course you were assigned during the 2L Writing Requirement selection process you are guaranteed a spot in this course as long as you register for it in Athena during the Fall 2017 Registration Period.
+The same will apply in Spring 2018 for those who are assigned a Spring 2018 2L Writing Requirement course.
+You must register for and enroll in the 2L Writing Requirement course you are assigned! - b.
 You do not need to allocate points for any course for which you have been given permission to participate in through application and/or alternate selection process.
 I.e. courses related to Moot Court/Mock Trial, clinics for which you received a spot through an application process, Semester in Practice Courses if you applied and were accepted to a Semester in Practice program, etc. If you have questions regarding whether or not you need to allocate points for a course, contact Alex Sklut (asklut@uga.edu) in the Student Affairs Office. - 2.
 Best resources to consult when considering how to allocate your points: - a.
 Point allocation from previous semesters - i.
 Point allocation from the previous Fall (Fall 2016) - ii.
 Point allocation from previous semesters going all the way back to 2009 are available on this page: http://law.uga.edu/class-schedules-registration - 1.
 Note that the number of points any given course will require for eligibility can vary widely from year-to-year. - b.
 Peer Mentors and advice of other upper-class students - i.
 Students who have been through the point allocation process before have great advice about how to allocate points.
 Reach out to your Peer Mentor and your upper-class friends for tips on how to best allocate your points. - c.
 Rule of thumb bid the most points on small classes and classes that you are most interested in taking.
 It is easy to get wrapped up in the strategy of point allocation consult the resources listed, use your good judgment, and let the chips fall as they may. - 3.
 Point allocation takes place in My Georgia Law between 9:00am Wednesday, April 12th and 4:00pm Friday, April 14th.
 Follow the instructions below carefully.
 Once you submit your point allocation in My Georgia Law it is final and cannot be changed!